 When Duaív was just three years old, he picked up his first paintbrush, but at the dismay of his parents, the walls of his home became his first canvas.
 Nevertheless, by the time he was nine, Duaív completed his first oil painting.
 Still in his early years, Duaív’s family moved to a nearby island off the coast of France, which inspired Duaív’s love of boats and coastal scenery.
 His mother was a classical pianist and his father was a sculptor, so Duaív was raised in a very artistic environment.
 Although he began showing a natural talent for painting at such a young age, his father didn’t want him to become an artist – so he bought him a cello.
 The cello was a fitting choice for Duaív, who had met renowned cellist Pablo Casals when he was only eight.
 With his new instrument, he continued to practice, but chose not to leave his painting behind.

 As Duaív grew older, he chose to be classically educated in both art and music.
 He attended the Conservatoire Nationale de Musique in Paris, trained in the cello under Bernard Michelin.
 He also attended the École des Beaux-Arts in Paris to further his studies in painting.
 Duaív’s art and music began taking him everywhere, opening doors to incredible opportunities.
-When he was twenty-five, Duaív met artist Salvador Dalí.
+When he was 23, Duaív met artist Salvador Dalí.
 Dalí continually inspired Duaív throughout his life, constantly reminding him to blend his passion for the arts, transitioning his music throughout his painting and throughout his life.

 Many collectors love Duaív’s paintings because they’re so uplifting.
 They’re colorful, cheerful, and bright – almost buzzing with movement across the canvas.
 The artist uses cans of paint rather than tubes, working with various sizes of palette knives and tiny brushes, smoothing with his fingers.
 While he only uses six to eight colors on his palette, a full spectrum of hues shines within each painting.
 His inspiration comes from his travels and his favorite artists of the past, especially nineteenth and twentieth French artists such as Monet and Cézanne and Dutch artists such as Vermeer and Frans Hals.